Book Training at Haldon Forest Park

 Fiona

-Fiona has trained as an instructor with British Nordic Walking and Nordic Walking UK, is also a qualified personal trainer and Level 4 specialist in exercise for Lower Back Pain.
-Fiona is fully insured, a member of CIMSPA the Charted Institute for the Management of Sport and Physical Activity, British Nordic Walking, and Mountain Training.
+Fiona has trained as a Nordic walking instructor with British Nordic Walking and Nordic Walking UK.
+She is also a qualified personal trainer and Level 4 specialist in exercise for Lower Back Pain.
+Fiona is fully insured, a member of CIMSPA, the Charted Institute for the Management of Sport and Physical Activity, UK Coaching, British Nordic Walking, and as a Hill and Moorland Leader, Mountain Training.

 What is Nordic walking?